Jj0606/CSD3120_Team16/README.md

 | Nurul Dania Binte Mohd Rizal  | 2002538       |

 ## Description
 In this team group project, we decided to make a game.
 Our game is about catching the fruits while avoiding bombs in order to achieve the highest score possible.
+To navigate within the scene, view the available [Implementations](https://github.com/Jj0606/CSD3120_Team16#implementations).

 ## File Structure
 <p>